AdobeDocs/experience-manager-gems-events.en/help/overview.md

 ## Upcoming Webinar and Registration

 All our AEM GEMs webinars are free of charge and conducted virtually.
-* Our next AEM GEMs webinar will be on [**How to integrate AEM & CIF framework to build a rich and immersive e-commerce experience**](/help/upcomingwebinars/aem-and-cif-framework-integration.md) and will be conducted on April 27.
+* Our next AEM GEMs webinar will be announced soon.
-* **Registration:** Please RSVP to this upcoming event via [Adobe Experience Manager User Group](https://aem-augs.adobe.com/).
-Once you registered to this user group, you will be notified about all our upcoming webinars, as well as other Adobe Experience Manager events.
-Please keep in mind that you will need to RSVP prior each event, and once done, you will be reminded to join.
+* Please register at [Adobe's AEM User Group](https://aem-augs.adobe.com/) to get notified about our upcoming webinars.

 ## Experience League Community